India yet to decide on dates for key asset sales - official

+April 21 Britain's FTSE 100 index is seen opening up 7 points on Friday, according to financial bookmakers, with futures up 0.05 percent ahead of the cash market open.

-NEW DELHI India has yet to decide on the dates for selling a 10 percent stake in state-controlled Coal India (COAL.NS) and 5 percent in Oil and Natural Gas Corp (ONGC.NS), a government official said after a meeting with the finance minister on Tuesday.
+NEW DELHI Nov 25 India has yet to decide on the dates for selling a 10 percent stake in state-controlled Coal India and 5 percent in Oil and Natural Gas Corp , a government official said after a meeting with the finance minister on Tuesday.

 The stake sales are crucial for Prime Minister Narendra Modi's government to hit its ambitious budget targets.
 Asset sales are already running behind schedule, pressuring a deficit target of 4.1 percent of GDP for the fiscal year to March.